squteronsquter/username-form-validation-in-javascript/README.md

-# A Simple HTML Starter with Tailwind CSS Classes Enabled
+# A Simple HTML & Vanilla JavaScript Username Form Validation

 Clone this repo `git clone` to your local folder and while inside that folder run the following command in your terminal: